classicfoo/TkinterTextEditor/README.md

 # TkinterTextEditor
-A personal text editor aimed at helping to write python
+A personal text editor aimed at helping to write python applications.